Learn Classical Guitar with my Education Series

 Screen shot from one of my video lessons

 Also visit my Lesson Page to browse specific lessons and topics.
 My video lessons are a large part of learning from my books so follow the lesson list under the product info for each book.
-Be sure to join the email newsletter to get my weekly lessons and to get exposure to professional level playing and see my new video lessons.
-You can supplement the below books with free and premium sheet music from the sheet music page.
+Be sure to join the email newsletter to see my weekly lessons and to get exposure to professional level via pro videos.
+You can supplement the below books with pieces from the sheet music page.
 I’d also highly recommend you pick up a Music Theory Book to accompany my materials.

 Important factors to consider with “grades”

 • There are no grades in music – Play music and play it well.
-Pros play from all the levels.
-When a pro plays a grade 2 piece it’s a masterpiece.
+Pros play from all levels and when they play a grade 2 piece it’s a amazing.
+Grades are simply helpful for finding material that won’t exceed your technique ability.

-• Stay within a level – Students should stay at the same level for a long time.
-Just because you finish a graded book does not mean you are ready for the next one.
-Find additional material at your level and review easier material often.
-I will often have a grade 4 student play a ton of grade 2 pieces to review and learn to play musically and confidently.
+• Stay within a level and play from lower levels – Students should stay at the same level for a long time and also play music from lower levels.
+I will often have a grade 4 student play a lot of grade 2 pieces to learn to play musically and confidently.

-• Performing well – When you see a student perform a piece well, they might have worked on that piece for a whole year or two years.
-They will have played the piece in lessons and masterclass each week as well as for friends, family, and smaller concerts.
+• Performing well – When you see a student perform well, they might have worked on that piece for a whole year or more.
+They will have played the piece in lessons and masterclass each week and for friends, family, and smaller concerts.
 They’ve had success and failure and worked through it.
 So maintain your “concert” pieces while practicing other material.

 • Ambition vs goals – All your ambition and goals should be related to playing music well rather than progressing to the next grade.
 I’d rather hear a student play a grade 2 piece well than hear them play a grade 4 piece poorly.
 Find good music that just happens to be at your technique level.